KratosMultiphysics/Kratos/applications/MeshingApplication/README.md

   * _ReGenerateMesh_

 ### MMG
 [MMG](https://www.mmgtools.org/) is an open source software for simplicial remeshing.
 It provides 3 applications and 4 libraries.
-In Kratos it provides the following additioanl procedures to the Meshing Application
+In Kratos it provides the following additioanl __procedures__:

 * __MmgProcess2D__:
 * __MmgProcess3D__: